iai-group/simlab/docs/source/deployment/webapp_vm.rst

 - A Debian-based Virtual Machine (VM).
 - Sudo/root access to the VM.
 - Docker installed on the VM.
 Follow the guide :doc:`docker_installation` to install Docker.
+- Conda or Miniconda installed on the VM.

 Update and Upgrade the System
 -----------------------------